ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate User

-The System allows Zonal Admin to deactivate the users, who are already active.
+The system allows Zonal Admin to deactivate the users, who are already active.
 The Zonal Admin selects the user and all the users of that zone are displayed.
 The Zonal Admin can select one active user or multiple active users at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected user(s), and the system provides a notification.

 #### C. Blacklist User